GaiusSensei/SCP-TCG/Rulebook/Chapter 1 - Equipment and Zones.md

 - Each player have their own Site zone, which may contain any number of face-up cards.
 All cards in this zone are visible to all players, and activated personnel, activated items as well as contained anomalies are placed here.
 - Each player have their own Resouces zone, which contains their deck of 52 face-down cards arranged in a stack.
 All cards in this zone are not visible to any player.
 - Each player have their own Neutralized zone, which contains any card that has been removed from the game face-up and arranged in a stack.
 All cards in this zone are visible to all players.
+- Each player have their own Hand zone, which contains any card that has been 'researched' from the Resources zone.
+All cards in this zone are visible only to the player who owns the zone.